thelfer/tfel/docs/web/tensors.md

 Thanks to operator overloading, the following operations are written using standard mathematical notations:

-- Addition of two tensors
+- Addition of two tensors.
-- Subtraction of two tensors
+- Subtraction of two tensors.
+- Multiplication of two tensors.
+Be cautious of the fact that the multiplication of two symmetric tensors results in a non symmetric tensor.
 - Multiplication and division of a tensor by a scalar.

 For example, the following code shows how to perform the addition of two tensors `a` and `b`